SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 You don't necessarily need a different person to have a specific competency.
 If you're working solo, you might be trying to tackle all the required competencies.
 Or, you might have one to three senior team members who have the strongest competencies and who can guide more junior team members.
 Nearly all projects are more successful with at least a small team, but sometimes cost limitations are a real constraint.

 Before starting your project, ensure that the project can afford the core required competencies.
-Determine which project elements don't require as much expertise, and which elements require high-level mastery.
+Determine which project elements don't require as much expertise and which elements require high-level mastery.
 If you are missing a mission-critical competency, the project is in big trouble, even if this doesn't become clear until the end.

 If you are interested in hearing the story of my worst project management failure, skip ahead to Appendix 1.
-It's story will give you a clear picture of how essential it is to cover the core competencies fully, and as soon as possible.
+It's story will give you a clear picture of how essential it is to cover the core competencies fully and as soon as possible.

 ---

 ## Clear Roles

-For a team to work well, everyone needs to know exactly what they are doing.
+For a team to work well, everyone needs to know precisely what they are doing.

 - Who is doing which part?
 - Who should X ask for guidance or content approval?